DrNezbit/HoneyPort/README.md

 # HoneyPort
-A simple HoneyPort script in python
+A simple HoneyPort script in python.
+Warning!
+Untested in the wild, vulnerabilities may exist